List of Coronation Street characters introduced in 2010: Brian Packham

 He returns in June 2011, questioning Fiz over John's crimes and recent disappearance.
 Julie sees Brian at Number 5 but angrily storms out after how he left her, though she later admits to Fiz that her feelings for him remain.
 Julie again comes into contact with Brian when taking Sean Tully's (Antony Cotton) son Dylan Wilson (Connor and Liam McCheyne) to a reading group at Bessie Street Primary School where Brian now works.
 Brian soon follows her back to the Street and asks her out, with a delighted Julie accepting.

-In February 2012, Julie discovered she was pregnant, with Brian being the father.
-However, she didn't know that Brian had previously had a vasectomy.
-When she discovers this, Brian accuses her of cheating on him and being unfaithful.
-Julie is adamant that she had not been with anyone else and that Brian is the actual father, which was true.
-After a conversation with fellow ex-teacher Ken Barlow (William Roache), Brian realised that vasectomies weren't always 100% effective and that he really was the father of Julie's unborn child.
+In February 2012, Julie discovers she is pregnant, with Brian being the father.
+However, she doesn't know that Brian had previously had a vasectomy.
+When she discovers this, Brian accuses her of cheating on him.
+Julie is adamant that she had not been with anyone else and that Brian is the actual father, which is true.
+After a conversation with fellow ex-teacher Ken Barlow (William Roache), Brian realises that vasectomies aren't always 100% effective and that he really is the father of Julie's unborn child.
 He then apologises to Julie for not believing her and they resume their relationship.
 Julie discovers that she is not pregnant but has a growth, which led to a positive pregnancy test.
 To remove the growth Julie has both of her ovaries removed, which means that she cannot have biological children, which both Brian and Julie are upset about.
 It was revealed on 18 February 2013 that Gunn's contract would not be renewed and the character departed on 18 December 2013.
 He returned briefly from 12 June 2015 to 3 July 2015, in a storyline that tied in with the exit of Julie.

 Brian returns in June 2015, desperate to win Julie back.
 He knocks on the front door of the flat that he and Julie used to live in.
 When he is there, he bumps into a parent from the school he used to teach, Beth Sutherland (Lisa George).
 She reveals that Julie has moved on and is now with Dev Alahan (Jimmi Harkishin) as she finally got over Brian dumping her.
 The next week, Brian bumps into Julie.
 She is shocked to see him and tells him that she had heard that he was back in the area.
 She also reveals that she is over Brian and he should let go of her.
 He reveals that he has quit his job in Wales for her and also reveals that they have won a holiday in a competition that they entered when they were together and tries to persuade Julie to go away on their holiday with him.
-He however, remains determined to win her back.
+He, however, remains determined to win her back.
 He is also reunited with his best friend, Ken, and moves in with him.
 In September 2016, it was confirmed that Brian will be returning in November that year.
 Brian returned permanently on-screen on 18 November 2016.